alan-turing-institute/environmental-ds-book/book/index.md

 There was a learning curve but it helped me gain exposure to different technologies along with other people's work in Environmental Science.
 I hope to make far reaching impact through this work”_
 >
-> -- Timothy Lam, Author of Rainfall NCEP/NCAR (NOAA)
+> -- Timothy Lam, Author

 > _"Contributing to the EDS book has been an extremely valuable and enjoyable experience for me, giving me an insight into how open-source software development and code/book authorship can work within a more traditional scientific peer-review framework.
 Gaining this hands-on experience whilst learning about interesting environmental science applications has been one of the highlights of my PhD studies."_
 >
-> -- Nick Homer, Contributor and Reviewer of XXX
+> -- Nick Homer, Reviewer

 [^license]: The resource and executable notebooks are free under a [CC-BY license](https://github.com/alan-turing-institute/environmental-ds-book/blob/main/LICENSE) and [OSI-approved MIT license](https://github.com/alan-turing-institute/environmental-ds-book/blob/main/LICENSE-CODE), respectively.